 Chat does have a downside.
 It can be a major distraction and time suck.
 To minimize these side effects, create policies and set expectations around chat usage.
 Read this short guide to maintaining your sanity with Slack then adjust your notifications and Do Not Disturb schedule.

-Now that Slack has added video calls, we've moved all of our video conferencing from Skype to Slack.
-You can start a call with a teammate or channel with one click from the respective DM or channel conversation.
+Internally, we use Slack's video calls because we can start calls with a teammate or entire channel with one click from the respective DM or channel conversation.

 Team Tortuga is small enough that we can easily start a DM conversation with everyone who needs to be on a call.
 As the team grows this might be more of a hassle since we have more people in a team's channel than on that team.
-At that point, we may have to add a video conferencing tool like Zoom with dedicated URLs and numbers for each team or meeting.
+At that point, we may use Zoom more internally.
+Right now, we have a Zoom account primarily for external use.

 Google's GSuite includes Gmail, Docs, and Calendar.